 That’s cutting-edge technology!

-And, that’s not even the best part about Wix yet.
+And, that’s not even the best part about using Wix to start your own website.

 What’s the best part then?

-It’s their pocket-friendly pricing plans.
-Wix allows you to build unlimited websites for free.
+It’s their pocket-friendly pricing plan.
+Wix allows you to start your own website for free.
 You can get access to their slick templates, point-and-click editor, and SSL certificates without spending a penny.

-However, if you need a connected domain, online payment integration, and ad-free websites, it’s best to opt for Wix’ paid plans.
-With prices as low as $15 per monthl, you can build secure websites and take advantage of their 24×7 customer support services and visitor analytics.
+However, if you need a connected domain, online payment integration, and ad-free websites, it’s best to opt for Wix’s paid plans.
+With prices as low as $17 per month, you can build secure websites and take advantage of their 24×7 customer support services and visitor analytics.

 Q1.
 How can I start a website for free?

-A. There are a few website builders like Wix and WordPress that allow you to create your own website for free.
+A. You can start your own website for free using website builders like Wix and WordPress that allow you to create your own website for free.
 Wix offers 500+ customizable templates, robust web hosting services, SEO tools, and proactive customer support.

 Though Wix lets you build websites for free, such websites have a downside, which you may discover too late.
 Free websites will show ads that you had never signed up for and they won’t allow you to accept online payments.
 This can turn off your visitors.